-This is idea supported by the work of Eisenberg who’s early work describes role ambiguity as effective to the functioning of organizations (1984).
+More recently, Eisenberg (1984) describes role ambiguity as effective to the functioning of organizations.
 He discussed the idea of organizations having a role that is ambiguous being a necessary norm to the organizational culture.
 This is attributed to some roles (i.e. hospital chaplains), which have multiple expectations, competing goals or priorities, and call for strategies that are ambiguous but still productive.
 He referred to this unique instance as strategic ambiguity, which refers to an organization’s intention to be unclear in protocol with their communicative responses.
+Whether hospitals are aware of the positive ways in which the role ambiguity for hospital chaplains is working to their benefit remains an unanswered question.

 Relationship Building

-A second theme that emerged from the data was the idea of building and maintaining relationships.
-The stories from the participants showed that communication becomes a conduit for successful encounters and management of people in crisis situations.
-The participants’ responses support the idea that communication is the means that helps constitute the environment chaplains may need to create at that time.
-Since many interactions that happen in a day will vary, chaplain communication in each interaction is imperative.
-This study is focused on how communication behaviors are used in this environment.
-The findings of this theme represent the patterns found which speak to the chaplains ability to effectively communicate with different subgroups of the organization.
-As a result, some instances may include moments when they need to reach shared meaning with a non-medial coworker, patient, or medical professional.
-Therefore, the way that language is used helps bring them closer to an individual as they will try to speak to that person on their level.
+A second theme that emerged from the data was building and maintaining relationships.
+The participants’ stories that communication becomes a conduit for successful encounters and managing people experiencing crisis.
+The participants’ responses support the idea that communication helps constitute the environment chaplains may need to create at any point in time.
+Since many interactions that happen in a day vary, chaplain communication in each interaction is imperative.
+This study focuses on how communication behaviors manifest in this environment.
+The relational communication patterns speak to the chaplains’ ability to communicate effectively with different organizational sub-groups.
+As a result, some instances may include moments when they need to reach shared meaning with a non-medical coworker, patient, or medical professional.
+Therefore, language usage helps bring them closer to individuals as they will try to speak to those people on their level.

-An interesting point came from a Sheryl’s recollection of not only being considerate of their own communication, but of their coworker’s communication behavior.
+Sheryl recollects not only being considerate of her own communication, but also of a coworker’s communication behavior.
 She explains her prior interactions with a doctor when having to deliver difficult news.